noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

     .recoverWith { ... } // async result

+// modefling common Future operations
+// all of these operations take an implicit paramter list of type ExecutionContext
+// ^ i.e. append (using ExecutionContext) as the last parameter list trait Future[A]:
-// modefling common Future operations trait Future[A]: def map[B](f: A => B): Future[B]
+  def map[B](f: A => B): Future[B]
   def zip[B](that: Future[B]): Future[(A, B)]